 how we do what we do

-Miller Architects and our consultants use the BIM software Revit for all of our projects.
-By modeling all components of a project in 3D, conflicts are identified prior to construction and end users can "walk through" their space and get a feel for the final design.
-The efficiency of working with a Building Model allows Miller to keep a small team of designers running a project from start to finish regardless of project size.
+MILLER Architects and our consultants use the BIM software Revit for all of our projects.
+By modeling all components of a project in 3D, conflicts are identified and end users can "walk through" their space to get a feel for the final design prior to construction.
+The efficiency of working with a Building Model allows MILLER to keep a small team of designers running a project from start to finish regardless of project size.

-MILLER spends time engaged with the Hospital Board, Hospital Executives, and project Stakeholders to define what project success means to them.
+MILLER spends time engaged with the Board, Administration, and other project Stakeholders to define what project success means to them.
 As you can imagine, success is different for each group.
 Understanding these objectives identifies where to start our process and how to evaluate our progress.